VA Loans

 After confirming eligibility and pulling his COE, Marcus purchased the home with 0%* down.
 Because VA loans carry no PMI, his monthly payment came in noticeably lower than a comparable conventional loan with the same rate.
 The funding fee was financed into the loan rather than paid at closing.
 As a result, Marcus kept roughly $85,000 in savings for repairs, furniture, and a financial cushion.

 His only surprise?
 How straightforward the process was once he had a lender who understood VA guidelines.
-You can use our mortgage calculator to see how the numbers might look for your purchase price.

-When a Different Loan Might Fit Better
+Open the ToolsWhen a Different Loan Might Fit Better

-VA loans are a strong option for eligible borrowers — but they're not the right tool in every case.
+VA loans are a strong option for eligible borrowers โ but they’re not the right tool in every case.
 Here are situations where another program might serve you better.

 You’re buying an investment property or vacation home.
 VA loans require owner occupancy.
 If the property won’t be your primary residence, a conventional loan is the appropriate path.